About

 [ 37 Input Signals ]

-Striking output (SLpM), striking absorption (SApM), opponent quality, Elo rating, recent form (last 5), finish rate, days inactive, age, reach, stance, and takedown stats.
-The Vegas opening line gets a seat at the table when available — the market is good, and ignoring it would waste signal.
+Striking output (SLpM), striking absorption (SApM), opponent quality, Elo rating, recent form (last 5), finish rate, days inactive, age, reach, stance, takedown stats, rolling knockdown rate, and rolling submission attempt rate.
+Public matchup predictions are model-only; Vegas odds are not used as a live input.

 [ Accuracy ]